 Nature has been doing well around here as there has been less human activity and more time for the humans to observe the wild-life from windows and gardens.
 We are lucky enough to have a large moorland next to us so for exercise Fiona has been photographing wild flowers (with 2 kilometres of social distancing) Pansies I think, and just now a small bird bounced off my garret window reminding me of spring which we get sometimes a little later than down south.
 Unharmed I’m glad to say.
 It sat for a while just outside the window, a bit stunned and obviously just fledged.
 I had long enough for a photo before it flew off so I guess it was ok.

 The interregnum has happened just as our rental house tenant moved on, so no income there for a bit.
 Every cloud has a silver lining, so I've started organising a replacement heating system.
-It’s an Air Source Heat Pump, like an air conditioner but it brings heat in rather than taking it out.
+It’s an Air Source Heat Pump (seen on the left,) like an air conditioner but it brings heat in rather than taking it out.
 Obviously it costs a bit in electricity to run it, but the old oil boiler just isn’t reliable and the kerosene keeps going up in price.
 Even when crude oil is now a negative equity.
 Odd that isn’t it?
 Rather like banks being able to charge 30% interest and return 0% while closing branches and laying off staff.